Further System Administration

 Why is HTTPS not enabled by default?
 Because HTTPS support requires a unique server certificate for each mDIS instance.

-As a simple workaround, you can create a self-signed server-certificate.
-However, your browsers will recognize that the sertificate is self-signed, and will complain, because self-signed certificate are not completely trustworthy.
+As a simple workaround, you can create a self-signed server certificate.
+However, your browsers will recognize that the certificate is self-signed and will complain because self-signed certificates are not completely trustworthy.

-As another workaround, the non-profit organisation Letsencrypt.org (opens new window) issues these server- certificates for free.
+As another workaround, the non-profit organization Letsencrypt.org issues these server certificates for free.

 However, we cannot package mDIS with such a free LetsEncrypt certificate.
 These certificates have a default lifetime.
 They expire after 3 months (unless renewed).
 Thus, they are not meant to be redistributed freely.

-Each newly configured mDIS intance (if run standalone on its own host) needs to get a certificate separately.
+Each newly configured mDIS instance (if run standalone on its own host) needs to get a certificate separately.
 Hence we cannot simply put an older certificate inside the mDIS installation package.

 2020-09-29 09:28:51,291:DEBUG:certbot.renewal:no renewal failures